Monthly Archives: October 2010

 If you’re a casual Terminator fan (I’ve never watched the TV show or anything like that), I think you’ll enjoy Salvation.
 If you read the expanded universe fiction, I’m sure there is plenty in here to piss you off.
 But people seem to hate this movie, and I’m not sure why.
 It doesn’t have the previous movie’s silliness, and it has plenty of action; it’s gritty, the pace moves well and the story rounds out nicely.
 People act like the first two were Shakespeare… I just don’t get it.
 I don’t know what people wanted, but I liked this movie… I might be the only one.

-Much to the chagrin of my waste line, I like beer, and I like trying new beer even more.
+Much to the chagrin of my waist line, I like beer, and I like trying new beer even more.
 Seasonal beers really do it for me, and October is one of my favorite months.
 Sure, Oktoberfest is all well and good, but for my money, it’s all about the Pumpkin Beers.
 When it comes to a pumpkin beer, I don’t want some tiny little hint of pumpkin (I’m looking at you, Blue Moon), I want to be annihilated by pumpkin and, preferably by alcohol content.
 Here’s a list of five pumpkin beers I’ve tried, ranked from least to greatest.
+Read the rest of this entry

 After all, nothing says loving tribute to those that lost their lives in that tragic accident like JamesCameron collecting another ten bucks off my mom and her friends on movie night.